cesello/psentinel/README.md

 psentinel -c pause

-Please read the documentation pdf for more..
+Please read the psentinel.pdf for more..